Since the outbreak began in the UK, ACEVO has been working in partnership with other membership and infrastructure bodies to represent your interests.

 Every Day Counts was a collective campaign that highlighted the impact of coronavirus on charities and asked the government to provide support.
 The campaign asked for emergency funding for frontline charities and volunteers responding to the crisis, a stabilisation fund to help charities stay afloat and confirmation that certain measures that apply to businesses will be eligible for charities.
 On 8 April the chancellor announced a £750m financial package to support charities during coronavirus.
 The package is a fraction of the £4bn loss in income forecasted for the first 12 weeks of the pandemic. will experience in the first 12 weeks of the pandemic.

-This money was not distributed as quickly or as transparently as we wanted it to be, the most comprehensive summary of where the money was spent that we are aware of can be found here.
+This money was not distributed as quickly or transparently as we wanted it to be.
+On 23 March the National Audit Office produced a report detailing how and when the money was distributed and you can find a member briefing on the subject here.

 #NeverMoreNeeded: a campaign asking everyone in the sector to share the stories of charities’ invaluable work and the difference they make to people’s lives